|

 Research

-My research interests include Alignment, Fairness, Safety, Personalization, and Computational Social Science, particularly in the context of Large Language Models.
+My research interests include Alignment, Safety, Personalization and Personas in the context of Large Language Models.
 Below is a list of my publications, (loosely) organized by these focus areas.

 |